irods/irods/manual.rst

 Pluggable Database
 ------------------

 The iRODS metadata catalog is now installed and managed by separate plugins.
 The TEMPLATE_IRODSVERSION release has PostgreSQL, MySQL, and Oracle database plugins available and tested.
-MySQL is not available on CentOS 5, as the required `lib_mysqludf_preg` is not currently available on that OS.
+MySQL is not available on CentOS 5, as the required set of `lib_mysqludf_preg` functions are not currently available on that OS.

 The particular flavor of database is encoded in `/etc/irods/server.config` with the following directive::